Dahalik language

-Dahalik belongs to the Afro-Asiatic family's Semitic branch, a member of the Northern branch of the Ethiopic group, and is closely related to Tigre and Tigrinya.
+Dahalik belongs to the Afro-Asiatic family's Semitic branch, a member of the Ethiopic group, and is closely related to Tigre and Tigrinya.
 It is said to be not mutually intelligible with Tigre and, according to Simeone-Senelle, is sufficiently different to be considered a separate language.
 However, there are those who disagree.

 Status

 Dahalik is spoken on the Dahlak Archipelago, an island group belonging to Eritrea in the Red Sea.
 On the archipelago, most people are speakers of Dahalik with smaller populations of Arabic and Afar native speakers.
 The situation is different for every village: Durrubishet and Dasquo have almost universal use of Dahalik, while other villages have a greater mix of languages.
 Most islanders are multilingual in Dahalik, Arabic, and Afar, while the language of education is Arabic.
 Most Dahalik men have regular contact with Arabic, Tigre, and Afar, and any mixed marriages usually result in the children learning two mother tongues.
 Dahalik speakers also consider their language to be a mix of Arabic, Tigre, and a small amount of Tigrinya.
 Overall, there are only a few elderly monolingual speakers of Dahalik.
 However, Dahalik speakers do have positive attitudes towards the language and see it as an essential part of their cultural identity.